Tech Giants Pull Stocks Lower as Dow Falls More Than 600 Points

 By Gunjan Banerji, Avantika Chilkoti and Stuart Condie

-The technology heavyweights that powered the recent market rebound stumbled Friday, dragging down the broader stock market, as the coronavirus' toll on some of the world's biggest companies grew clearer.
+The technology heavyweights that powered the recent market rebound stumbled Friday, dragging down the broader stock market.

-The S&P 500 fell 2.8% as losses accelerated midday, dragging the index into the red for the week.
-The Dow Jones Industrial Average shed about 622 points, or 2.6%.
-The tech-heavy Nasdaq Composite lost 3.2%, lagging behind its peers after outperforming in recent weeks.

-All three indexes, as of 4 p.m.
-Eastern time, had losses of less than 0.5% for the week.

-A busy week of corporate earnings and economic data drove big stock swings in recent days as investors parsed a flood of information highlighting the intense toll the coronavirus is having on the economy.
+A busy week of corporate earnings and economic data drove big stock swings in recent days as investors parsed a flood of information highlighting the intense toll of the coronavirus pandemic on the economy.

 One of the biggest warning signs for investors: the tech giants that appeared almost untouchable even during a global pandemic showed signs of faltering as their quarterly results streamed in.

-Amazon posted record revenue late Thursday but disappointed on profits as coronavirus-related costs such as employee testing and higher wages added to expenses.
-Apple held off on providing guidance for the current quarter for the first time since late 2003.
+Amazon.com posted record revenue late Thursday but disappointed on profits as coronavirus-related costs such as employee testing and higher wages added to expenses.
+Lawmakers have also called on Chief Executive Jeff Bezos to testify on the company's private-label practices.
+A Wall Street Journal investigation found the company's employees used data about independent sellers on its platform to develop products.

+Apple, meanwhile, held off providing guidance for the current quarter for the first time since late 2003.

 "It's a warning shot across the bow that no company is immune from this even if you're able to raise your top-line revenues," said Brian O'Reilly, head of market strategy for Mediolanum International Funds.